lemlac/mulem/docs/reference.md

 object.method1()
       .method2()
       .method3()
+-- Is the same as:
+object.method1() .method2() .method3()
 -- object.method1();  ← semicolon disables splitting
 --       .method2()   ← SyntaxError
 ```

-It works similarly to a backslash `\` in other languages but offers more advantages.
-With backslashes, they all go at the end of the a line and are unaligned in mosts cases without formatting.
+This is natural for method chaining, but can we apply this to other operations?
+It's not always clear if `- 1` means *subtract 1* or *negative 1.* Some languages use a backslash `\` for this, but that has its downsides.
+With backslashes, they all go at the end of the a line which are hardly ever aligned without manual formatting.

 ```
 x = 1 \
   + 2 + 3 \
   + 4 \
   + 5 + 6
 ```

 With Mulang's expression splitting, this becomes much more readable.